 Join us as we discuss some alluring concepts which question the very essence of your reality.
-Whether you’re relaxing in bed, sitting on the toilet or killing time at the park.
 Sit back and enjoy an assortment of hand-picked thought-provoking concepts for your mind’s pleasure.

 “Inanimate matter, born from exploding stars billions of years ago, can come together in a form that has the capacity to question its own existence.”